-If your nails are showing signs of thickening, discoloration, being brittle, distorted in shape or even smelling off then you could well be suffering from fungus.
-Usually toenails are more susceptible but fingernails can suffer, too.
+If your nails are showing signs of thickening, discoloration, being brittle, distorted in shape, or even smelling off then you could well be suffering from fungus.
+Usually, toenails are more susceptible but fingernails can suffer, too.
 But what does this mean for you and visiting the salon?
-Does it rule out a potential visit altogether or can you still get that manicure you want and hoped for?
-I spent some time researching the topic and will be sharing with you all the information you need here today.
+Does it rule out a potential visit altogether or can you still get that manicure you want and hope for?
+Here is what you need to know.

 One thing to consider is that even though technicians are used to seeing fungus, they will not cure it – they are not trained to do so.

 Sometimes even when you go to a new salon and ask for a pedicure, they may say that they do not provide medical manicure; hence in other words they are expressing the fact that they are unable nor do not treat nail health issues.
 Neither have they the equipment.

 Let us now take a look at the most commonly asked questions related to the topic.